syricano/bel-sy/belsy/README.md

 #### Bookings

-- Booking section has a form to collect data from user.
+- Bookings section has a form to collect data from user.
 - User can provide , name, phone number, email, number of guests, date and local time.
 - User can request a table by submitting the form request.